mkoushan/mkoushan/README.md

 # whoami
-A human, whom disposed to programming, hardware, networking, mathematics and music.
+A human, whom is disposed to programming, hardware, networking, mathematics and music.
 Working hard and loving his profession.
 Putting crazy hours on self-teaching.
 Capable of learning most things by himself.
 Fast learner.
 Loves low-level programming.
 Hacks anything which is hackable.

 # Q&A